-All students taking part in UT-sponsored international travel are automatically enrolled in the UT Overseas Insurance plan, which is designed to support you if you become sick or injured while abroad.
+All students taking part in UT-sponsored international travel are automatically enrolled in the UT Overseas Insurance plan through On Call International, which is designed to support you if you become sick or injured while abroad.
 Overseas Insurance costs $19 per week and is due 10 days prior to your program start date.
 It includes two weeks of coverage before and after your program dates, free of charge.

 Although some students will be dually covered by a national health care program and/or a program provider insurance policy, all UT Austin students are required to enroll in UT’s Overseas Insurance plan.
 The only exception is UT Austin students studying in their country of citizenship.
 If you are traveling to your home country, you will need to submit a formal request for exemption from UT Austin Overseas Insurance.

 Overseas Insurance is not comprehensive health insurance, so we recommend that all students retain their U.S.-based health insurance while they are abroad in case they are forced to return before their program is over for any reason, such as a medical emergency.
 International students should also be aware that they may need to retain U.S.-based health insurance for visa and immigration purposes.

 For full coverage details, review the Overseas Insurance brochure.

 Visit the On Call International Program Resources page to learn more.